 What is a “real relationship?”
-I feel like I can answer that question because I have been in relationships that didn’t really feel “real” and I’ve also been in “real relationships,” and I can tell you, they are very very different.
-I can also say that real is a heck of a lot more fulfilling!
+I feel like I can answer that question because I have been in relationships that didn’t really feel “real” and I’ve also been in “real relationships,” and I can tell you, the two are very very different.
+I can also say that real is unbelievably better and more fulfilling!
 Here is an email I received from someone seeking advice, who says, “I want a real relationship.”

 I’m in my late-thirties and it’s been a couple years since my divorce.
 I have recently been seeing a guy (33, single, no kids) who has been through a couple of bad breakups that really did a number on him.
 Now he lives in this sort of isolation to avoid suffering.
 I like him but his disconnection is damaging my already damaged self-esteem.
 I decided to end it because I want more than this.
 I want a real relationship.

 We only see each other once a week, no calls or texts in between “dates” and when things tend to get a little bit closer he “disappears” for a couple of weeks and then comes back.
 We recently talked about this issue and he made it clear he likes me and likes spending time with me but doesn’t want to have any attachments with me because he’ll not risk being hurt ever again.

 In your email, you talk a lot about HIM—HE went through a bad breakup that did a number on HIM, HE made it clear that he won’t risk being hurt, HE disappears… Try to remember that this isn’t about HIM, but rather about YOU.
 HE sounds like he needs to be in therapy, and needs to think of how his behavior is making YOU feel.
 By the way, I’m not judging him, I’m just saying he sounds like he has issues.